usnistgov/FIPS201/_Appendix/glossary.md

 the identity being claimed.

 Issuer
-: The organization that is issuing the _PIV Card_ to an applicant.
-Typically this is an organization for which the applicant is working.
+: The organization that is issuing the _PIV Card_ to an _applicant_.
+Typically this is an organization for which the _applicant_ is working.

 Issuing Facility
 : A physical site or location---including all equipment, staff, and